Before You Begin

 - Change the permissions on your video to either:

 - Panopto Quiz results are only accessible within the “Full Grade Centre”.
 If you are trying to view the results under “Tests”, they will not be there.

-- Verify that the person has already logged into Panopto at least once (otherwise you will not find them).
+- Verify that the person has logged into Panopto at least once (otherwise you will not find them).